 Participants understand that CISaustralia and its affiliated institutions and partners, in arranging these programs, act only as agents.
 As such, neither CISaustralia nor any of its employees, or persons, parties, organisations or agencies collaborating with them, is or shall be responsible or liable for injury, illness, loss, damage, deviation, delay, curtailment, however caused, or the consequences thereof which may occur during any travel or program.
 CISaustralia and their partners reserve the right to cancel or alter any program or course for any reason.

-Participants will not be confirmed in a CISaustralia program until their application has been assessed, required paperwork received and deposit paid.
-Participants should not arrange airline tickets prior to receiving a program confirmation from CISaustralia.
+Participants will not be accepted onto a CISaustralia program until their application has been assessed, required paperwork received and deposit paid.
+Students should NOT make any travel plans or book any flights until they have received their written Program Confirmation into their designated program and confirmation that the program is scheduled to run.
+Confirmation is sent in writing via email from CISaustralia.
+It should be noted that a “Program Offer” is different to a “Program Confirmation”.
 All programs are subject to change by the overseas host university/institution or on-site program provider.
 The participant also agrees to the Terms and Conditions of the host university/institution or on-site program provider.

 CISaustralia programs may count as academic credit towards either core or elective courses within a participant’s degree in Australia and CISaustralia will make all reasonable attempts to assist participants in receiving credit where applicable.
 CISaustralia will, in all cases possible, provide participants with individual course descriptions, detailed syllabi and clear instructions on the academic credit approval process; however, CISaustralia does not make any guarantee with regard to the participant receiving academic credit for any CISaustralia program.
 Academic credit at an Australian University is at the discretion of the institution and is the participant’s responsibility to arrange and confirm prior to their departure on their overseas program.